wix/wix-ui/packages/wix-ui-framework/docs/generate.md

         └── date_picker_visual.js
 ```

-Just for illustration puproses, file names are not following strict
+Just for illustration puproses, file names have different casing.
+Namely
-convention and have different casing.
-Namely PascalCase, kebab-case &
+PascalCase, kebab-case & snake_case.

-snake_case.
+## Using file name variables in templates

-**Template** folder structure for the above could be:
+**Template** folder structure for the above would be:

 ```
 .